AlexanderSharygin/DataGrid/README.md

 ### Implementation details
-We'll work in a .NET console app.
+We'll work in a .NET console app and write code on C#.
-Use only simplest things implementing this task.
-Don't use 3-rd party libraries to parse the file.
-Don't use .NET collections, like List or Stack, or any collection utility methods, like Sort().
+Use only simplest things.
+Don't use 3-rd party libraries.
+Don't use .NET collections (as List or Stack), or any collection utility methods, like Sort().
 Use only arrays and simple types.
-Feel free to implement all routines on your own, create any classes and utility methods you need, and decompose your project as required =)
+Feel free to create any routines on your own and keep your project following rapidly changing business requirements =)

 Waiting for your commit.